Enterprise migrations average 18-24 months. ERP environments routinely push past 36.[8]

-Most AI articles are written as though you are starting from a blank slate.
-You are not.
-You have a 30-year-old ERP that no single engineer fully understands, a payroll system that runs on a server nobody is allowed to restart, and a CFO who is willing to believe in AI when they see it working in production — not before.
-AI legacy system coexistence is the real state for the majority of enterprise AI projects, and yet almost nothing is written about it specifically.
+Most AI articles assume a blank slate.
+You do not have one.
+You have a 30-year-old ERP nobody fully understands, a payroll system on a server nobody is allowed to restart, and a CFO who will believe in AI when production proves it — not before.
+The 2025 MIT report puts roughly 95% of enterprise generative AI pilots in the failure column,[5] and legacy integration is the most cited blocker.
+Coexistence is the real state of enterprise AI.
+Almost nothing is written about it directly.

-The MIT finding that roughly 95% of enterprise generative AI pilots are failing[5] is, in part, a coexistence failure.
-Teams run proofs of concept in isolation, hit the integration wall when they try to connect to real production systems, and quietly shelve the project.
-The teams that get through are the ones that treat coexistence as a first-class architectural concern — not an afterthought between "pilot" and "full deployment."
+The 95% pilot failure number[5] is, in part, a coexistence failure.
+Teams run proofs of concept in isolation, hit the integration wall when the system has to talk to real production, and quietly shelf the project.
+The teams that ship treat coexistence as a first-class architectural concern.
+Not the gap between 'pilot' and 'full deployment.'
+The architecture itself.

 | Pattern | Best for | Failure mode | Rollback signal |